Godm0de/calculator-pwa/README.md

 ### What I learned

-I learn to manager serveral color themes with sass, i could implemented a prefer-color-scheme media query but i decied to use localstorage to save the choosen theme.
+I learn to manager serveral color themes with sass, i could implemente a prefer-color-scheme media query but i decide to use the localstorage to save the choosen theme.

 I guess the magic lives in the sass theme file and this mixin: